 - 1. Approval or denial of the application is a discretionary action by the Commission.
 Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law.
 If the Commission denies the application, the Applicant will not be able to use the land in the Burton Mesa Ecological Reserve for implementation of the Mitigation Plan.
 Upon expiration or prior termination of the lease, the lessee also has no right to a new lease or to renewal of any previous lease. - 2.
 This action is consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction and Key Action 1.2.4 to prioritize the use of sovereign lands where appropriate for open space, wetlands, riparian habitat and habitat preservation, restoration, and enhancement, including through habitat management plans, mitigation agreements with public agencies, private parties and other conservation efforts, consistent with applicable law. - 3.
-Implementation of the Off-Site Mitigation Area Restoration and Management Plan: An EIR, State Clearinghouse No. 2015111069, was prepared for the overall Oak Hills Project by Santa Barbara County and certified on July 17, 2018.
-Staff has reviewed this document and Mitigation Monitoring Program (MMP) prepared pursuant to the provisions of the California Environmental Quality Act (CEQA) (Pub.
-Resources Code, § 21081.6) and adopted by the lead agency.
+Rescission of the previous lease authorization is not a project as defined by the California Environmental Quality Act (CEQA) because it is an administrative action that will not result in direct or indirect physical changes in the environment.